guillaume-chervet/MLOpsPython/README.md

 ### Why MLOps ?

-Many projects does ship to production due to many constrains:
+Many projects do not ship to production due to many constraints:
  - Expensive
  - More complex
  - More actors